krofkr/pro-analytics-apache-starter/README.md

 ### Just Windows Users: Set up WSL

-1. Install Windows Subsystem for Linux (WSL).
+Install Windows Subsystem for Linux (WSL) by following the [instructions](01-setup/windows-users-install-wsl.md).

-2. Open WSL by opening a PowerShell terminal and running wsl.
+Open WSL by opening a PowerShell terminal and running wsl.

 ```powershell
 wsl
 ```

 Important: All remaining commands should be run from within the WSL environment.
+We will use the same ones the Mac/Linux users do when we are working in WSL.